Two Seconds: Cultural references

 "The old army game".
-Bud (Preston Foster), when Shirley Day brings John Allen back drunk, after having dragged him off to get married (she slipped the priest $10 because he was too drunk to stand).
+Bud (Preston Foster), when Shirley Day brings John Allen back drunk, after having dragged him off to get married (she slipped the justice of the peace $10 because he was too drunk to stand).
 Bud Foster to Shirley Day: "I'm not going to let you pull the old army game on him" Shirley: "I'm not trying to pull the army game on him.
 He's married to me, right square and legal. (she shows Bud the ring) and there's nothing you, he or anyone can do about it!".
 The "army game" is the simplest con-trick, the "shell game", which, if you didn't know what it was, you would be easily taken in by.
 WC Fields refers to it when observing a shell (cup and ball) game proceeding in the 1926 Silent It's the Old Army Game.
 "That's the old army game" he says sagely, exposing the fraudster.
 The game would have been common in the army during the first world war.

-The Manhattan Municipal Building, which still exists.
-In the scenes of Bud and John riveting girders and their argument, it's the building shown prominently, centrally in the cityscape.
-The city marriage bureau was in that building.
-Bud makes a reference to it when arguing with Shirley Day.
-Johns demise results from his marriage to Shirley Day, who gets him drunk and drags him there.
-Johns argument with Bud about it, results in Bud falling his death.

 When John Allen understands the true nature of Shirley Day, he says "I should throw you out".
 Shirley Day responds mockingly "Then the goose would stop laying the golden egg", as she was the only one bringing money into the house.
 That is a reference to one of Aesops fables The goose that laid the golden eggs, an idiom used of an unprofitable action motivated by greed.

 Latonia Race Track, Kentucky.
 When the bookmaker (Guy Kibbee) meets Bud and John outside Tonys dance hall, to pay out Tonys winnings of $38, bookie tries to get Tony to bet again: "How about something on the nose at Latonia tomorrow".
-Latonia, once regarded as among the United States' top sites for racing was closed in 1939, during the great depression.
+Latonia, once regarded as among the United States' top sites for racing was closed in 1939, during the Great Depression.